-Today, many organizations, businesses and institutions are working to recognise that shared history and reconcile many of the wrong doings through respectful partnership and collaboration with Indigenous peoples.
+Today, many organizations, businesses, and institutions are working to recognize that shared history and reconcile many of the wrongdoings through respectful partnership and collaboration with Indigenous peoples.

-Our experienced Indigenization Consultants can help you and your organization strategize and align your corporate responsibilities to Indigenous Inclusion by utilizing a variety of recommendations such as: internal input; Indigenous staff feedback; local and regional Indigenous communities; as well as the Truth and Reconciliation Commission (TRC) and the United Nations Declaration of the Rights of Indigenous Peoples (UNDRIP) recommendations.
+These experienced Indigenization Consultants help organizations strategize and align corporate responsibilities to Indigenous Inclusion by utilizing a variety of recommendations such as: internal input; Indigenous staff feedback; local and regional Indigenous communities; as well as the Truth and Reconciliation Commission (TRC) and the United Nations Declaration of the Rights of Indigenous Peoples (UNDRIP) recommendations.

-In choosing Indigenize.ca, you will receive guidance from Indigenous professionals on how to successfully position your organization to engage all necessary stakeholders in order to ensure meaningful development and implementation of a corporate comprehensive Indigenization plan.
+Laridae works with Indigenize to receive guidance from Indigenous professionals on how to successfully position organizations to engage all necessary stakeholders in order to ensure meaningful development and implementation of comprehensive Indigenization plans.

 Laridae became a Certified B Corporation in 2018.
 B Corps are a new type of company that uses the power of business to solve social and environmental problems.
 B Corp certification is to business what Fair Trade certification is to coffee or USDA Organic certification is to milk.

 Laridae was certified by the non-profit B Lab to meet rigorous standards of social and environmental performance, accountability, and transparency.
 We’ve evaluated how our practices impact our employees, our community, the environment, and our customers.